 Comprehensive training programs are vital to bring the best out of your remote software engineers and further enhance their creative potential.
 Most trainers face tremendous challenges while managing distributed teams of developers.
 However, they can transform this challenge into an opportunity—as we saw above, learning opportunities are strong motivators for problem-solving types like software engineers.

-Here are some ideas to help your remote developers stay efficient and encourage upskilling and professional development:
+Here are some ideas to help your remote development team stay efficient and encourage upskilling and professional development:

 Working remotely has many advantages, but it’s not entirely rosy for all.
 According to Avast Business’s Mobile Workforce Report, 46% of remote workers said that frequent distractions affect their work and productivity, and 41% also agreed that they sometimes procrastinate.